Nothing But Nets

 After learning the details of the organization, we knew that as a mosquito control company, we had to join in and help the fight against malaria by participating.
 We announced a promotion to our existing customers late in 2015 pledging for every customer that continued their service with us starting in April 2016, we would purchase one mosquito net to be distributed to a family in Africa to prevent malaria.

 The results?
 486 life-saving bed nets were provided to protect refugee families in Rwanda from malaria!
-We are ecstatic with the results from our campaign and very thankful to our customers for making it a happen.
-We can’t wait to contribute in 2017 so we are pledging again for every customer from 2016 that starts up service with us in April of 2017, we will purchase one mosquito net to be distributed to a family in Africa to prevent malaria.
+We were so pleased with the results that we did the same thing in 2017 and 1,380 life-saving bed nets were provided!
+We are ecstatic with the results from our campaigns and very thankful to our customers for making it a happen.
+We can’t wait to contribute again in 2018 so we are pledging again for every customer from 2017 that starts up service with us in March or April of 2018, we will purchase one mosquito net to be distributed to a family in Africa to prevent malaria.

 Malaria Facts from Nothing But Nets